 The Foundation uses formal budgetary integration as a management control device during the year.
 Budgeted amounts included in the Statement of Revenues, Expenditures, and Changes in Fund Balances-Budget and Actual include the original adopted budget amounts and the final amended budget amounts.
-The original budget, which was adopted on October 6, 2022, was based on estimated revenues, estimated expenses, and other financial information known to the Foundation at the time of the budget's adoption.
+The original budget, which was adopted on November 9, 2023, was based on estimated revenues, estimated expenses, and other financial information known to the Foundation at the time of the budget's adoption.
 Amendments to the original budget are made throughout the year as changes in operations, expected funding levels, and estimated expenditures occur.
 The final amended budget is prepared at the time the Foundation anticipates no additional significant increases or decreases in revenues and expenses for the year and no expected changes in operations.
-The final budget amendment was made on November 9, 2023.
+The final budget amendment was made on November 7, 2024.
+The large, unexpected change in unrealized losses in December 2024, which could not be anticipated as financials are not completed until mid-January 2025, created a budget difference beyond the 5% variance noted for budget amendment.
+As all information known at the time for amendment was considered by the Board of Directors in November 2024 based on financials available through that date, there was not another amendment undertaken.